atlassian-labs/data-center-terraform/docs/docs/userguide/PREREQUISITES.md

     * [AWS](https://aws.amazon.com/){.external} is the only supported cloud provider.
     * [Bamboo DC](https://confluence.atlassian.com/bamboo/bamboo-8-1-release-notes-1103070461.html){.external} is the only supported DC product

-    Support for additional Cloud providers and DC products will be made available in future.
+    Support for additional DC products will be made available in future.

 1. Check if Terraform is already installed by running the following command:
    ```shell